Pentax K-Mount Teleconverter Guide

 There are two cases: teleconverters with protruding optical elements and teleconverters with recessed optical elements.
 Both converters in the table below are 1.4x converters, but they are of significantly different optical designs:

-Even if a teleconverter fits mechanically it may not work optically, i.e. it may not yield acceptable image quality.
+Even if a teleconverter fits mechanically it may not well work optically, i.e. it may not yield acceptable image quality.
 Many teleconverters are designed to perform only with lenses in a certain range of focal lengths, for example between 70mm and 300mm.
 If specifications are not available one will have to resort to simply testing it out.
 If the converter fits mechanically there is no risk of damaging the lens by running such tests.

 Camera Functions Retained or Lost with Teleconverters